To build a Christian community where people curious about faith become people committed to faith.

 Our worship experiences include:

-- Wednesday Oasis at 6:30pm Family-friendly and high energy in the worship center
+- Wednesday FX at 6:30 pm Family-friendly and high energy in the worship center

 We believe that life long faith is formed best in the context of trusted friends who seek to follow Jesus.
 Learning from scripture, enjoying friendships, and challenging one another to their potential in Christ is where Christian community holds it’s potential.
 Jesus said, “where two or three are gathered in my name, there I will be.”
 Join us as we discover that church is a movement of community.